People with COVID-19 have reported a wide range of symptoms, ranging from mild symptoms to severe illness. Some people do not have any symptoms.

 When You Are Feeling Better

-Remember, even when you feel better, stay home as much as possible.
-There are still many unanswered questions about COVID-19, including how long the virus remains in someone’s body and whether it is possible to get sick again.
-For this reason, it is important to continue physical distancing and taking other precautions after you are better.
+There are still many unanswered questions about COVID-19, including whether it is possible to get sick again.
+For this reason, it is important to continue physical distancing, wearing a face covering and taking other precautions even after you are better.